Oliphaunte/wrinkle_in_the_fabric/priv/blog/2024-01-01-setup-typescript-in-phoenix.md

 }
 ```

-Now, inside of `assets/js` rename `app.js` to `app.tsx` and also add a new file called `types.ts`.
+Now, inside the `assets/js` rename `app.js` to `app.tsx` and also add a new file called `types.ts`.
 This file is essential to help TypeScript understand Liveview specifics.
 Inside that file, you can insert the following:

 ```
 import { LiveSocket } from "phoenix_live_view";